Sahanave/sv_datascienc/README.md

 That can simplify object detection tasks in some cases.
 I hope to use this repo to assist beginners in getting started with processing HSI images focusing on data ingestion and data visualization.

-This is part of my talk on Hyperspectral image analysis during the WomenWhoCode Open-house talk.
+This is part of my talk on Hyperspectral image analysis during the WomenWhoCode Open-house

- [/images/graph.png]
+## Project 2 Mission Predictable Hackathon [https://github.com/dimfoo/hackathon]

+We were working this as part of a hackthon sponcerd by AWS.
+We need a model that will tell us which at-risk individuals are likely to test positive for COVID-19 so that health workers can target testing resources and health education toward that population.
+For our initial study, we use the Mexico CoVID-19 dataset.